 - Red pepper flakes.
 These are crucial for creating the spice you know and love.
 Feel free to increase or decrease the amount based on your personal preference.

 - Kale.
-Look for a bunch of kale bunch, rather than bagged or chopped, for the best taste and texture.
+Look for a bunch of kale, rather than bagged or chopped, for the best taste and texture.

 How to Make Zuppa Toscana

-- How to store: Make sure the soup comes to room temperature before storing in a container and placing in the refrigerator.
+- Storage: Make sure the soup comes to room temperature before storing in a container and placing in the refrigerator.
 Soup will keep well for up to 3 to 4 days.
 (Do NOT add kale if storing for more than 24 hours.)

-- How to freeze: Allow the soup to chill in the fridge for at least 8 hours.
+- Freezing: Allow the soup to chill in the fridge for at least 8 hours.
 Then, transfer to a freezer-safe, airtight container and store in the freezer for up to 4 months.

-- How to reheat: For best results, warm leftover soup back up on the stovetop.
+- Reheating: For the best results, warm leftover soup back up on the stovetop.
 You can use the microwave for individual servings.

 Zuppa Toscana generally refers to Italian soup made with hearty vegetables and a meat.
 The most famous version in America is from Olive Garden, which features sausage, bacon, potatoes, and veggies in a creamy base.